-After your event (and after you've congratulated yourself on a job well done!) be sure to thank your committee, any event sponsors or partners, as well as your attendees.
-If you're using a post-event survey to measure your success, the attendee thank-you email is a great way to get the survey out.
+After your event (and after you've congratulated yourself on a job well done!), be sure to thank your committee, any event sponsors or partners, and your attendees.
+If you're using a post-event survey to measure your success, an attendee thank-you email is a great way to get the survey out.